-This is a classroom-based 1-day course in fire watch, certified by Energy Safety Canada (formerly OSSA), and is available at SCS.
-SCS partners with the Oil Sands Safety Association (now part of ESC) to make sure we can bring you this fire watch training, which is an industry-standard course required on worksites in Alberta and recognized across other industries and sectors.
+This is a classroom-based 4-hour course in fire watch, certified by Energy Safety Canada (formerly OSSA), and is available at SCS.
+SCS partners with Energy Safety Canada to bring you this fire watch training, which is an industry-standard course required on worksites in Alberta and recognized across other industries and sectors.

 If you are a worker or supervisor involved in “hot work,” you have to make sure that the risks of fires and explosions are eliminated or controlled.
 This fire watch training provides you the theory and skills to predict, prevent, and control fires and sources of ignition.
 This course also includes hands-on training with fire extinguisher equipment.

 In this course you’ll learn how to protect yourself and your workplace during hot work and be prepared for fire emergencies.
 Course topics include the following:

 - Fire watch planning